You’ve probably brought a couple and had a play around, but are you using the right ones?

 Gluing/Laminating: Soft Gel Gloss can be used as a glue substitute for collage effects.

-Paint film: Creating a layer of paint than ‘holds together’, if too watery an acrylic paint film can often not hold in a thin layer it can seperate out.
+Paint film: Creating a layer of paint than ‘holds together’, if too watery an acrylic paint film can often not hold in a thin layer it can separate out.
 Using a medium, such as glazing medium, you can work with thin layers that don’t run, but still have a glass like finish.

 Cost: By using a medium to extend the paint you can make the paints go further.